-Tuberculosis (TB) is a debilitating respiratory disease that typically results in death if untreated.
+Active Tuberculosis (TB) is a debilitating respiratory disease that typically results in death if untreated.
 Vaccination programs and modern antibiotics have successfully held TB at bay for decades in most developed societies, but new, drug-resistant strains are now emerging.
 Cannabis has been shown to exert antimicrobial effects on TB and similar microbes.

 What is Tuberculosis?

 Tuberculosis (also known as TB) is a microbial infection, caused by various strains of mycobacteria (primarily Mycobacterium tuberculosis).
 Mycobacteria require abundant oxygen to survive and replicate.
-This is why M. tuberculosis colonises the lungs, and why the closely-related leprosy bacterium, M. leprae, forms clusters in the epidermal and epithelial tissues.
+This is why M. tuberculosis colonises the lungs, and why the leprosy bacterium, M. leprae, forms clusters in the epidermal and epithelial tissues.
 These tissues receive oxygen from the blood as other tissues do, but can also absorb atmospheric oxygen.

 Infection with M. tuberculosis typically leads to a latent (asymptomatic) infection.
 However, 5-15% of infections lead to an active form of the disease that causes a chronic cough, rapid weight loss, and fever.
 If left untreated, active tuberculosis has a mortality rate of around 66%.
-With treatment (usually antibiotics), the likelihood of death is somewhat reduced.
+With treatment (usually antibiotics), the likelihood of death is significantly reduced.
 With that being said, the active disease is difficult and time consuming to treat.
-This means that the best effort to contain TB rests in immunisation rather than post-diagnosis treatment.
+This means that the best effort to contain TB rests in prevention and immunisation rather than post-diagnosis treatment.

 MDR-TB typically occurs when ‘first-line’ antibiotic treatment courses are ceased or interrupted before the bacteria are fully eradicated.
 In these cases, what remains are often the most resilient forms of the bacterium—those with particularly impermeable cell walls.